Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity

-It is worth mentioning that the charge density does not vanish in the axion case despite the same background field configurations.
+It is worth mentioning that the charge density does not vanish in the ALP case despite the same background field configurations.
 Applying the Green's function method, we obtain the radiated EM field $A^{\mu}$.
-However, the time-averaged radiation power in the case of axion is different from that of the scalar due to the different coupling to the EM field,
+However, the time-averaged radiation power in the case of ALP is different from that of the scalar due to the different coupling to the EM field,